gu-app-club/blog/src/posts/cap-theorem.md

 Often, you may want to split up or duplicate your database.
 We call this **partitioning.**

 ## Consistency
 Even though our database is split up, we still would like the key to refer to the same value in all our database partitions.
-Every read receives the most recent write or an error
+Every read receives the most recent write or an error.

 ## Availability
 Every time we send a request to the database, we should get a response back, even if it's not the most up-to-date.